reframe-hpc/reframe/docs/config_reference.rst

    }

-Although the ``format`` is defined for this handler, it is not only the log message that will be transmitted.
 This handler transmits the whole log record, meaning that all the information will be available and indexable at the remote end.